jadeyyuu/jadeyyuu/README.md

 ### Hi there 👋

-- 🌞 My name is Jade Zeng, welcome to my personal github page.
+- 🌞 Hi, My name is Jade Z, welcome to my personal github page!
-- 📚 I'm currently taking IT Graduate Prgram in Artificial Intelligence at University of Melbourne.
+- 🎓 I'm finished IT Graduate Prgram in Artificial Intelligence at University of Melbourne,
-- 🎓 I finished my MIS Undergraduate Program at University of Nebraska at Omaha in 2020 December.
-- 🔭 I'm interested in front-end technology
+- 🔭 I'm interested in the application of large-scale models in vertical domains,
-- 🌱 I'm currently learning the system architect design partterns and preparing the high level exam.
-- 🔎 I’m currently looking for job opportunities of Front-end Developer.
+- 🌱 I'm currently work in a new energy vehicle company, focusing on research and development of large-scale model applications.
 - 📫 How to reach me: (mailto:jadeyyuu@gmail.com)

 <!--